Home Medicinal Chemistry Vitamins Choline

 Dietary recommendations

-The European Food Safety Authority (EFSA) and the National Academy of Medicine (NAM) recommended milligrams per day (mg/day) for EU countries and the United States.
+However, the European Food Safety Authority (EFSA) and the National Academy of Medicine (NAM) recommended milligrams per day (mg/day) for EU countries and the United States.
 EFSA does not set any upper limits for intake but NAM sets upper limits for intake.

 Choline recommendations (mg/day)